jamesmunns/lab-notebook/src/projects/calculator.md

 * Arrows
 * Enter

-I came up with a 4x6 arrangement that I thought would be pretty reasonable:
+I came up with a 4x6 arrangement that I thought would be pretty reasonable (for a calculator):

 ```
 +   -   *   /